kunyuan827/kunyuan827.github.io/index.md

 <!-- - [06/2024] 正在招收2024年暑期实习生. 项目简介及要求请参看该 [文档](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/SummerIntern.pdf).  -->

+- [07/2025] Our new paper, *[Greedy Low-Rank Gradient Compression for Distributed Learning with Convergence Guarantees](https://arxiv.org/pdf/2507.08784)*, is now available on arXiv.
+In this work, we propose **GreedyLore**—the first greedy low-rank gradient compression algorithm for distributed learning with rigorous convergence guarantees.

+- [06/2025] Our new paper, *[On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs](https://arxiv.org/pdf/2506.18075)*, is now available on arXiv.
+In this work, we establish for the first time that the Push-Pull method can achieve linear speedup in iteration complexity over directed graphs.

 - [05/2025] The following papers are accepted to ICML 2025.
 Congratulations to all collaborators and students.
   * *[Efficient Multi-Objective Learning under Preference Guidance: A First-Order Penalty Approach](https://arxiv.org/abs/2504.02854)* <span style="color:red">[Spotlight]</span>
   * *[Achieving Linear Speedup and Optimal Complexity for Decentralized Optimization over Row-stochastic Networks](http://arxiv.org/abs/2506.04600)* <span style="color:red">[Spotlight]</span>